- Lock the front door when you are working in the back yard, and lock the back door when working in the front yard.

 *If you leave your home for an extended period of time, call the Saint Paul Police Department Community Services Unit at (651) 266-5485 and ask for a House Watch.
 The Police Department can arrange for someone to check on your house.
 Also, tell a neighbor how long you’ll be gone and where you can be reached.
 Ask them to check your house every day if you’ll be gone for several days at a time.
 Leave lights and radios or televisions on timers, or ask your neighbor to switch them on and off periodically.

-Prevent Theft From Auto:
+Prevent Theft from Auto

 - Lock your car doors and be sure your windows are rolled up completely EVERYTIME it is unoccupied.
 Almost half of the vehicles stolen are left unlocked.

 - Don’t leave valuables, such as wallets, purses, computers, cell phones, or jewelry, in your car.
 Leaving items of value in plain view makes your car an automatic target.
 If you must leave valuable items in your car, place the items out of sight before reaching your destination.